jormaechea/aws-http-api-gateway/docs/connectors.md

-# Fetchers
+# Connector

-So, what is a fetcher?
+So, what is a connector?
 It's a connector between your API and your data.
 Connectors should tipically have the following methods/functions:

 - `get()`: For get many APIs
 - `getOne()`: For get one APIs